-FM9 9.1 Except on the recommendation of the supervisor and with the approval of the Faculty Board, a candidate whose dissertation has been returned for revision must submit a revised dissertation for examination no later than one calendar year after the date of original submission.
-Such resubmission must comply with the submission dates set in Rule FM7 above.

-9.2 No candidate shall be invited more than once to revise and resubmit his/her dissertation.
+- Except on the recommendation of the supervisor and with the approval of the Faculty Board, a candidate whose dissertation has been returned for revision must submit a revised dissertation for examination no later than one calendar year after the date of original submission.
+Such resubmission must comply with Rule FM7 above. - No candidate shall be invited more than once to revise and resubmit 9.2 his/her dissertation.